ucl-tspptis/TS-PPTIS/README.md

 with each line containing a floating point representing the position of the left, centre and right window bounds, separated by a comma.

-With `tsSetup.py` the tspptis simulation is ready to run.
-To finalize a single run and setup the next iteration, `tsFinalize.py` and `tsSetRun.py` can be used for each window, all they need is the `init.info` and the tspptis window folder:
+With `tsSetup.py` the TS-PPTIS windows are created.
+To set up a single run `tsSetRun.py` can be called.
+After running GROMACS,`tsFinalize.py` finalises the run in the single window.
+All they need is the `init.info` file and the tspptis window folder:

+    tsSetRun.py -info init.info -fold pptis00
+    [GROMACS]
     tsFinalize.py -info init.info -fold pptis00

-    tsSetRun.py -info init.info -fold pptis00
+During the TS-PPTIS simulations, it is possible to monitor the windows with the `tsReport.py` utility.
+E.g.:

+    tsReport.py pptis*/

 A standard analysis worfklow is available in `tsAnalysis.py`, which requires the path to the tspptis windows folders, a free energy profile